Teichlab/tracer/README.md

     - `<cell_name>.pkl` : Python [pickle](https://docs.python.org/2/library/pickle.html) file containing the internal representation of the cell and its recombinants as used by TraCeR.
 This is used in the summarisation steps.

 5. `<output_directory>/<cell_name>/expression_quantification`
-    Contains Kallisto output with expression quantification of the entire transcriptome *including* the reconstructed TCRs.
+    Contains Kallisto/Salmon output with expression quantification of the entire transcriptome *including* the reconstructed TCRs.

 6. `<output_directory>/<cell_name>/filtered_TCR_seqs`
     Contains the same files as the unfiltered directory above but these recombinants have been filtered so that only the two most highly expressed from each locus are retained.
 This resolves biologically implausible situtations where more than two recombinants are detected for a locus. **This directory contains the final output with high-confidence TCR assignments**.